Get the advantage!

 - Bachelor of Psychology

-Will courses that are filled in Round 1 still be available in Round 2? chevron_right
+Will courses that are filled in Rounds 1 and 2 still be available in Round 3? chevron_right

-No, if a course filled in Round 1 it won’t be available for Round 2.
+No, if a course filled in the first round it won’t be available for the second or third.
 But don’t worry if you miss out on your course – you can still apply for entry via the standard UAC/VTAC admission process.

 What if I don’t receive an offer for my first course preference? chevron_right

 If you don’t receive an offer based on your first preference, we’ll consider your second and third preferences.
 So, make sure you select three course preferences.